lolfert/live-polling-app/readme.md

 * Provide real-time updates of poll results to all viewers.
 * Display live participant counts and total voter counts.
 * Offer a clean, responsive, and modern user interface (defaulting to dark mode).
-* Serve as a portfolio project demonstrating full-stack development skills.

 ---